 Stigma is demotivating

 The stigma around PCOS is highly demotivating for individuals, making it hard for them to open up about their struggles.
-People are unaware of the condition, and invalidation is expected due to the lack of knowledge.
+People are unaware of the condition, and invalidation is expected due to a lack of knowledge.
 These invalidations and judgments can negatively impact someone with PCOS, as they might feel scared to come out and talk about it and get the treatment their body needs.

 With all this going on in their minds, your support is all they desire and need to get through this challenging journey of PCOS.
 It is overwhelming at first.
 However, by educating yourself and understanding the condition, you’ll find showing up for your loved ones easier.